mrDani/assignment12_UI_Garden/README.md

 1. Install dependencies:
 # UI Garden Component Library

-A React + TypeScript UI Component Library with Storybook, including automated code quality checks (ESLint, Prettier, Tests) using Husky and GitHub Actions.

-This is a React Component Library built with Storybook.
+It is also a React Component Library built with Storybook.
 It includes the following components:

 - Button
 - Label